Data-Advantage/vibestack/step4-vibe/create-app.md

 - lib/constants/routes.ts
 - public/logo.svg
 - public/robots.txt

+Files to NOT create:
+- tailwind.config.ts (obsolete in Tailwind v4)

 Note that Supabase integration has already been configured with necessary environment variables.
 The .env.example file should document all the required environment variables for future reference including placeholders for Supabase credentials, authentication redirect URLs, and any other configuration variables mentioned in integration-details.md.```